This post contains affiliate links. We may earn a small commission at no extra cost to you.

 Is the stamp rally still running in 2026?

-The 2025–2026 seal rally ran from April 1, 2025 to March 31, 2026.
-A new rally season typically begins April 1 each year.
+The current 2026–2027 seal rally runs from April 1, 2026 to March 31, 2027, with prizes redeemable at the Kure Tourist Information Plaza until 19:00 on April 2, 2027.
+A new rally season begins April 1 each year.
 Check kure-kaijicurry.com for the current season's participating shops, maps, and prize details before your visit.

 How does Kure naval curry differ from Yokosuka Kaigun Curry?